eclipse-kura/kura/_posts/dev/2014-11-15-bluetooth-le-example.md

 Notification handle = 0x0025 value: a3 fe 3c 0d
 [CON][BC:6A:29:AE:CC:96][LE]>
 ```

+{% include alerts.html message="_bluez_ 5.XX comes with the _bluetoothctl_ tool that can be used in place of _hcitool_ and _gatttool_.
+Please refer to the man page and help for more details." %}

 ## BLE Bundle for TI SensorTag

 The BLE bundle performs the following operations: